mongodb/docs-realm/source/includes/severless-watch-note.rst

-MongoDB severless currently does not support change streams.
-This means that functions to watch or observe changes do not work if the configured data source is a severless instance.
+.. important:: Severless Limitations

+  You cannot watch for changes if the data source is an Atlas serverless instance.
+MongoDB severless currently does not support change streams, which are used on watched collections to listen for changes.